DigitallyRefined/backage/README.md

 ## Getting Started

-If this is [`ipitio/backage`](https://github.com/ipitio/backage), all you have to do is **star the repo to get your public packages added!** The service's circular priority queue will update the [closed-loop system](https://github.com/DigitallyRefined/backage/releases/latest) with them within the next few hours--as long as your profile is set to [public](https://github.com/ipitio/backage/issues/34#issuecomment-2968850773).
+If this is [`ipitio/backage`](https://github.com/ipitio/backage), all you have to do is **star the repo to get your public packages added!** The service's circular priority queue will update the [closed-loop system](https://github.com/DigitallyRefined/backage/releases/latest) with them within the next few hours.
 Additionally watching and forking the repo, and following the owner, are ways to increase their priority.
 Yes, I know, but these are the graphs GitHub has available.

+> [!WARNING]
+> For this to work, your profile must be set to [public](https://github.com/ipitio/backage/issues/34#issuecomment-2968850773).

 Otherwise, if this is a fork, you'd prefer an alternative method, or your packages weren't added to the [index](https://github.com/DigitallyRefined/backage/tree/index) after a day, enter the case-sensitive name of each missing user or organization on a new line at the top of `owners.txt` [here](https://github.com/DigitallyRefined/backage/edit/master/owners.txt) and make a pull request.
-Please submit just the name(s) -- ids, repos, and packages will be found automatically!
+Don't worry -- while my Contribution Graph is an uptime monitor of sorts, yours won't be.
+See the top of `bkg.sh` for details about available options, which must come last when passed to `update.sh`, as shown in `Self-Host`.

+> [!TIP]
+> You only need to add the name(s), IDs are fetched as needed.

-New packages won't be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently, up to hourly.
-Your own packages will be picked up automatically!
+New packages won't be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently.
+Simply fork just the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.
+This centralized repo will then serve as a backup for all subsets of packages not in `optout.txt`.

+> [!IMPORTANT]
+> Your own packages will be picked up automatically!
 If you need to edit `owners.txt`, do so after the first run.
-This centralized repo will then serve as a backup for all subsets of packages not in `optout.txt`.
-Simply fork just the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.

 <details>
 <summary>With Actions</summary>

+This will use a lot of minutes on GitHub-hosted runners, so you may want to use your own.

 1. Enable Actions from its tab
 2. Enable all disabled workflows